 STAR Assessments and Results

 These assessments have consistently demonstrated impressive gains for all Horizons students.
-On average, Horizons students improve 8-12 weeks in reading and math skills over the six-week summer period.
-Those gains, when added to the “summer slide” our students thus avoid, leave our students 5-6 months ahead of where they would have been without Horizons.
+On average, Horizons students improve 8-12 weeks in reading and math skills over the six-week summer session.